aquasecurity/windows-bench/README.md

 [![GitHub Build Actions][build-action-img]][actions]
 [![GitHub Release Actions][release-action-img]][actions]

+# This Repo is Still Work in Progress !!!

 windows-bench is a Go application that checks whether the windows operating system is configured securely by running the checks documented in the CIS Distribution Independent windows Benchmark.

 Tests are configured with YAML files, making this tool easy to update as test specifications evolve.